Theory-of-Everything/first-rice-dotfiles/README.md

 Note:

-This was build on a VM (and i am an idiot), so expect some very off things.
+This was built on a VM (and I am an idiot), so expect some very odd things to be lurking around the corners.